Farming

 Average prices by region

-• Grand Est: €5,900/hectare
+• Grand Est €7,157/ha,

 • Arable land: €6,000/hectare on average

-• Natural grassland: €5,500/hectare on average
+• Natural meadows: €5,500/hectare on average

 • Vineyards: can exceed €100,000/hectare for prestigious appellations

-It is important to note that these land prices can vary considerably within the same region.
-In the Var, for example, prices can reach €80,790 per hectare in certain fruit-growing areas.
+It is important to note that these land prices can vary considerably within the same region, as you can see in our Observatory.

 Factors influencing land prices

-• Soil quality: fertility, drainage, mineral composition, etc.
+• Soil quality: fertility, drainage, mineral composition

-• Land use: type of crop or livestock farming
+• Land use: type of crop or livestock

 • Climate trends and weather conditions